sassoftware/sas-access-samples/SAS Viya/JDBC/Spanner/README.md

 ## Prerequisites

 ***Note: we assume here that the Spanner database to access is configured with the Google Standard SQL dialect.
-For a Spanner database configured with the PostgreSQL dialect, see Access a PostgreSQL dialect database.***
+For a Spanner database configured with the PostgreSQL dialect, see [Access a PostgreSQL Dialect Database](#access-a-postgresql-dialect-database).***

 Before you can connect to Spanner through JDBC from SAS Viya, you need to have the following: